artvin01/TF2-Zombie-Riot/README.md

 # TF2 Zombie Riot

 You fight against AI enemies/Zombies with allies and try to win/suvive as long as possible, You buy weapons and or upgrade them from previous ones.
 Stay together and beat them
+Compile zombie_riot.sp for this.

+# TF2 RPG Fortress

+Still currently in development.
+Not recommended to use.
+Compile rpg_fortress.sp for this.

+DO NOT HAVE BOTH ON THE SERVER.

 ## Information